srl-labs/containerlab/docs/manual/nodes.md

 You can also specify a magic ENV VAR - `__IMPORT_ENVS: true` - which will import all environment variables defined in your shell to the relevant topology level.

+/// admonition | `NO_PROXY` variable
+    type: subtle-note
+If you use an http(s) proxy on your host, you typically set the `NO_PROXY` environment variable in your containers to ensure that when containers talk to one another, they don't send traffic through the proxy, as that would lead to broken communication.
+And setting those env vars is tedious.

+Containerlab automates this process by automatically setting `NO_PROXY`/`no_proxy` environment variables in the containerlab nodes with the values of:

+1. localhost,127.0.0.1,::1,*.local
+2. management network range for v4 and v6 (e.g. `172.20.20.0/24`)
+3. IPv4/IPv6 management addresses of the nodes of the lab
+4. node names as stated in your topology file
+///

 ### env-files

 To add environment variables defined in a file use the `env-files` property that can be defined at `defaults`, `kind` and `node` levels.